By Roy Burner - Minister of the Gospel

 There are many once godly nations that have allowed immorality to invade the land without restraint.
 The believer in Christ is to resist being poured into the mold of present day thinking, value systems, and conduct of this world that has helped promote a fragile morality.

 Association with immoral persons has helped create a fragile morality setting.
-Scripture reveals: Have no fellowship with the unfruitful works of darkness but rather reprove them (Ephesians 5:11).
+Have no fellowship with the unfruitful works of darkness but rather reprove them (Ephesians 5:11).
 Be not unequally yoked together with unbelievers (2 Corinthians 6:14).

 There is a tendency, in the church world, to extend tolerance and acceptance towards immoral lifestyles which keeps the concept of a fragile morality ongoing.
-Scripture reveals: Come out from among them and be you separate, saith the Lord, and touch not the unclean thing; and I will receive you (2 Corinthians 6:17).
+Come out from among them and be you separate, saith the Lord, and touch not the unclean thing; and I will receive you (2 Corinthians 6:17).

 It is indeed a fragile morality when one does not line up with God's Word.
-Scripture reveals: Let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God (2 Corinthians 7:1).
+Let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God (2 Corinthians 7:1).

 Morality of the church, in many Western nations, has been forsaken; with many overriding the concept of holiness (Hebrews 12:14), to walk in the ways of the world; because it is appeasing to the flesh becoming more acceptable in these latter years.